 Getting Admitted to a Professional DVM or VMD Program

-With only 28 veterinary schools in the US, according to the Association of American Veterinary Colleges (About AAVC: Frequently Asked Questions), competition for admission is intense.
+With only 30 veterinary schools in the U.S., competition for admission is intense.
 While an undergraduate degree is not required, it will increase your chances of being accepted.

 Before you can enroll, you will need a certain number of college credits, as well as prerequisite coursework including classes in biology, chemistry, physics, genetics, biochemistry, math, English, social sciences, and the humanities.

-Most schools request scores from a standardized test, such as the MCAT (Medical College Admissions Test) or the GRE (Graduate Record Exam).
+Most schools request scores from a standardized test, such as the Medical College Admissions Test (MCAT) or the Graduate Record Exam (GRE).
 Check with the schools to which you want to apply to find out which test they require.

 The Association of American Veterinary Colleges provides admissions requirements and other information for member schools in the U.S., as well as details about Canadian and other international schools. please see College Descriptor Pages on that organization's website.
 You will also find details about Canadian and other international schools.

 Every state and the District of Columbia mandate that all veterinarians have a license to practice.
 Requirements vary by jurisdiction, but all stipulate that individuals pass the North American Veterinary Licensing Examination.
 This is a computerized 360 question multiple-choice exam.
 You may also have to take, and pass, a state exam.